4.80 from 10 votes

 • Step Four: Serve with sliced bananas and a drizzle of maple syrup.

-Though they are a meal on their own, you could choose to pair them with other food and drinks.
+Though they are a meal on their own, you could pair them with other food and drinks.

 Variations and Substitutions